reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * An account is like a book that keeps track of the activities of a particular user.
 It holds information that helps the DApp manage a `{!rsh} Participant`.

-That was a good way to start building the marketplace application that has just been embarked upon.
+That was a good way to start building the marketplace application.
 Hopefully, you found it helpful and easy to follow.

 It is important to note that Reach offers flexibility in the way code may be written.
 Check [here](../../../examples/mkt-3-basic-alt) for an optional way that the code for this section may be written.